ricmac/Cybercultural/src/posts/1993-mosaic-launches-and-the-web-is-set-free.md

 The ViolaWWW browser, as discussed in [my previous post](/p/1992-web-vs-gopher/), was developed by Pei-Yuan Wei — who at this point in 1993 was getting funding from tech publisher O’Reilly & Associates.
 This may’ve been the time that ViolaWWW was the preferred browser at CERN, the home of the early Web.
 Regardless, it’s clear from the discussions on WWW-Talk that Mosaic would be a formidible new entrant to the web browser market.

-The Web is Gifted to the Public Domain
+Web Gifted to Public Domain
 --------------------------------------

 Just over a week after Mosaic 1.0 was released, CERN gifted the Web to the world as open source software.
 As of 30 April 1993, the still relatively new Internet communications platform was suddenly free for anyone to use, with no strings attached.